-Registration is now available for our Spring 2021 season!
+Registration is now available for our Summer 2021 season!
 To accommodate public health restrictions, all performances this season will only be offered virtually.
-Registration for our summer season will be announced at a later date following a reevaluation of COVID-19 restrictions.
 Please contact our theater planning assistant, Christopher Orth, with any questions at email@example.com.

 Outreach into the Community

 Kohl’s Wild Theater provides free conservation-themed theater performances to schools, libraries, festivals, community events, and more!
 Our performers inspire audiences of all ages to learn and care more about our natural world using drama, songs and puppetry.

 Live in-person shows will return when it is safe for us to gather again, but in the meantime, we are offering live or prerecorded streams of our shows.
 All your venues coordinator needs to do is organize the date and time of the performance and then distribute the stream link for the show to their audience.
 Performances can be streamed from a single computer at your venue, from multiple home computers, or a combination of both.